Signs Your Great Dane is Spoiled

 - Lying down during exercise

-- Walking slowly or stopping frequently
+- Strolling or stopping frequently

 - Showing disinterest in toys or play sessions